EOLabAotearoa/EO-Lab-Aotearoa/README.md

 ## <p align="center">Contents </p>
 - Generate cloud-free composites over New Zealand for Sentinel 2 and Landsat 1 to 9 in Google Earth Engine.
 [Link](https://github.com/EOLabAotearoa/EO-Lab-Aotearoa/tree/Home/Tools/GoogleEarthEngine/CloudFreeCompositing)
+- Useful New Zealand EO / Geospatial GitHub Repositories: This is a curated list of links to external repositories from government agencies, research institutes, and other groups in Aotearoa.
+ADD LINK TO REPO

 ---